mingzicao/601-BSRAPP-CampusPin/README.md

 5.My Favorite(under development)

 You can add buildings into your Favorite List by click the red heard in the information page.

-## Recognition
-Most recent update of recognition is in the master branch.
-It includes all the files which could run in AWS, run in terminal.
-Just follow the readme inside, you can run the recognition module in different cases.

 ## Tests for Recognition Module